-Loans valued using a discounted cash flow model add spreads for credit and illiquidity to a risk free discount rate.
-Credit spreads are updated quarterly using an internally developed methodology which depends on the credit rating of each loan, credit spreads on publicly traded bonds and an estimated recovery rate in event of default.
+Infrastructure loans valued using a discounted cash flow model add spreads for credit and illiquidity to a risk free discount rate.
+Credit spreads are updated quarterly using an internally developed methodology which depends on the credit rating of each loan, credit spreads on publicly traded bonds and an adjustment to reflect the estimated recovery rate in the event of the loan defaulting.